mattieuzhai/Fast_Robots_mz375/lab_12.markdown

 As we can see, my turn and move scheme works really well.
 My PID controller is able to turn the angles pretty accurately and my P controller can move distances pretty accurately.
 I found that adding some offsets to the control actions helped.
 This was most likely due to how I determined when I was close enough to the setpoint for my PID controllers.
 However, I included this video to show the issue with my robot not being able to see the wall in front of it to determine its initial distance.

 ## A successful run!

 Here is a successful run, where I was able to hit every waypoint.
+Unfortunately, I accidentlly missed the very first action.
+However, as we can see from my almost successful run, it was able to do it.
 I stop at most of them on the dot, which is really nice.
 My failed attempt actually was better for most of the initial waypoints but failed the last waypoint so oh well :(.

 <iframe width="955" height="537" src="https://www.youtube.com/embed/p7znSbdOJjE" title="Lab 12 Good Run" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>